Talryn/BloodShieldTracker/README.md

 ### Estimate Bar

-* Predicts the size of the Death Strike heal or Blood Shield based on Resolve.
+* Predicts the size of the Death Strike heal or Blood Shield.
 * The user can configure if the bar predicts the Death Strike heal or Blood Shield value.
 * The bar can be configured to show the estimated value as a percentage of maximum health instead of the absolute value.